elec327/elec327.github.io/lab5/index.md

 brief periods between notes or during a musical rest), you can disable the counter using the CTRCTL register's enable/disable bit.

+Full rubric credit for the song requires that the song be easily changed to a different musical score.

+##### Internotes
+One more requirement for the notes for this lab is that sounds should not slur from one note to another.
+This means that there needs to be a gap of silence between notes.
+Full credit for this requirement requires that the whole note **including the internote gap** is four times as long as the quarter note **including the internote gap**.
+(This makes it harder to just paste on to existing code.)

 ### Bonus
 1. The buzzer is also connected to a pin that can be controlled by the DAC output of the MSMPM0+.
 Rather than driving the sounds with PWM square-waves, implement more complex waveforms like